 - Attitude, or the direction the rocks tend to go.

 - Strike, or the compass direction of the feature.

-A geologist also needs a topographic overlay (or overprint) showing what is on “top” of the ground by indicating elevations with contour lines.
+A geologist also needs a topographic overlay (or overprint) showing what is on the “top” of the ground by indicating elevations with contour lines.

-In the same way that the shape of contours on a topographic map indicate hills, valleys, and stream direction, much can be told about a sedimentary sequence by the shape of its surface expressions, or outcrops.
+In the same way that the shape of contours on a topographic map indicates hills, valleys, and stream direction, much can be told about a sedimentary sequence by the shape of its surface expressions, or outcrops.